 Film Soundtrack, 1969 (20th Century-Fox/Philips) (2 / 5) Barbra Streisand’s voice was at its zenith at the time of this recording, which may be enjoyed for the sheer pleasure of hearing her sing these songs, even if she does so in a style very different from the original conception of the score.
 Two of her best numbers are “So Long, Dearie,” heard here in a terrific way-up-tempo arrangement; and “Just Leave Everything to Me,” a new song that was written for the film to replace “I Put My Hand In” from the stage score.
 Streisand also sounds great in the title song and “Before the Parade Passes By,” although her ultra-slow delivery of the first sections of both songs will not be to everyone’s taste.
 Walter Matthau is no great shakes as a singer, but he does well enough in Horace Vandergelder’s one-and-a-half numbers, and is quite funny in the part.
 The greatest liability of the recording is Michael Crawford’s high, thin, cartoonish voice, extremely off-putting in “Put On Your Sunday Clothes,” “It Only Takes a Moment,” and Cornelius’ other songs.
 Whoever dubbed the singing for Marianne McAndrew as Irene Molloy sounds lovely if a bit bland.
 On a very positive note, it’s a gift to have the legendary Louis Armstrong on hand for one chorus of the title song as a memento of his hit recording from the time of the show’s opening on Broadway.
 The arrangements and conducting, by the well-respected Lennie Hayton and Lionel Newman, are fine for the most part.
 But given Streisand’s odd casting and Crawford’s extremely weird sound, this recording is far from definitive. — M.P.

-Broadway Cast, 2017 (Masterworks Broadway) (3 / 5) This recording does only a fair job of capturing what’s so special about one of the biggest hit musical revivals in Broadway history.
-Bette Midler brings her sparkling comic personality and unique vocal inflections to the role of Dolly Gallagher Levi, but it must be said that the voice itself isn’t in great shape, and whenever Midler is required to sustain a note for more than a beat or two, the sound is not pretty.
+Broadway Cast, 2017 (Masterworks Broadway) (3 / 5) This recording does only a fair job of capturing what was so special about one of the biggest hit musical revivals in Broadway history.
+Bette Midler brings her sparkling comic personality and unique vocal inflections to the role of Dolly Gallagher Levi, but it must be said that the voice itself isn’t in great shape on this recording, and whenever Midler is required to sustain a note for more than a beat or two, the sound is not pretty.
 (Hear, for example, “Before the Parade Passes By.”)
 Two other drawbacks of the album are that Andy Einhorn conducts certain sections of the score just enough under tempo to lower the excitement level, and while the chorus sings with heart and gusto throughout, they’re recorded in an acoustic that sounds slightly recessed.
 On the plus side, David Hyde Pierce is a delightful Horace Vandergelder; he makes a meal of the restored song “Penny in My Pocket,” further scoring with “It Takes a Woman” and his sweet rendition of half a chorus of “Hello, Dolly!” for the finale.
 Gavin Creel sings so beautifully and persuasively that he swipes the “Best Cornelius on Records” award from Michael DeVries.
-Kate Baldwin, also blessed with a gorgeous voice, does a far better job of mixing chest and head tones than Florence Lacey did.
+Kate Baldwin, also blessed with a gorgeous voice, does a far better job of mixing chest and head tones than Florence Lacey did in Irene Molloy’s songs.
 The new orchestrations by Larry Hochman are fine if by no means an improvement on the originals by Philip J. Lang, and the new overture is merely adequate.
 While Steven Suskin’s notes in the CD booklet are highly entertaining and filled with fascinating facts about the history of Hello, Dolly! from the show’s genesis through this revival, Suskin avoids discussion of how much of the score was written by people other than Jerry Herman while the show was being doctored out of town prior to its Broadway opening, nor does he mention that Herman settled out of court a claim that the first part of the melody of the title song was borrowed from an old ditty called “Sunflower.”
-Perhaps he was instructed not to include these bits of info, but they seem odd omissions in an otherwise impressively thorough essay. — M.P.
+Perhaps Suskin was instructed not to include these bits of info, but they seem odd omissions in an otherwise impressively thorough essay. — M.P.